the-road-to-graphql/the-road-to-graphql/manuscript/04-graphql-fundamentals/index.md

 # GraphQL Fundamentals

 Before we start to build full-fledged GraphQL applications, on the client- and server-side, let's explore GraphQL with the tools we have installed in the previous sections.
 You can either use GraphiQL or the GitHub's GraphQL Explorer.
-In the following, you will learn about GraphQL's fundamentals by executing your first GraphQL queries, mutations and even by exploring features such as pagination, in context of GitHub's GraphQL API.
+In the following, you will learn about GraphQL's fundamentals by executing your first GraphQL queries, mutations and even by exploring features such as pagination, in the context of GitHub's GraphQL API.

 ## GraphQL Operation: Query

 In this section, you will interact with the GitHub API using queries and mutations without React, so you can use your GraphiQL application or GitHub's GraphQL Explorer to make GraphQL query requests to GitHub's API.
-Both tools should be authorized to make request using a personal access token.
+Both tools should be authorized to make requests using a personal access token.
 On the left-hand side of your GraphiQL application, you can fill in GraphQL queries and mutations.
 Add the following query to request data about yourself.

 {title="GitHub GraphQL Explorer",lang="json"}
 ~~~~~~~~